sbsev/google-workspace/gam/readme.md

 > GAM is now installed.
 Are you ready to set up a Google API project for GAM? (yes or no) n

-You may need to delete the `nobrowser.txt` `gam` then creates in its install directory (run `which gam` to see where it was installed).
+You may need to delete the `nobrowser.txt` which `gam` then creates in its install directory (run `which gam` to see where it was installed).

 ## Example 1: Create Accounts for new Chapter

-This script creates the accounts for all 3 divisions of a new chapter (Schüler, Studenten, Kommunikation).
+The commands below create the accounts for all 3 divisions of a new chapter (Schüler, Studenten, Kommunikation).
 It also

 - sets their profile picture to our two-owls logo,
-- adds them each to their respective division groups (schueler|studenten|kommunikation@studenten-bilden-schueler.de) which automatically adds them to standorte@studenten-bilden-schueler and gives them access to the Shared Drive for chapters, and finally
+- adds them each to their respective division groups (schueler|studenten|kommunikation@studenten-bilden-schueler.de) which automatically adds them to standorte@studenten-bilden-schueler and gives them access to the Shared Google Drive for chapters (Drive für Standorte), and finally
 - [sets their Gmail signatures](https://github.com/jay0lee/GAM/wiki/ExamplesEmailSettings#setting-a-signature) according to our chapter template in [gmail/signatures/chapters.html](gmail/signatures/chapters.html)

-A new chapter is thus fully setup, at least in terms of our Google Workspace.
-The main remaining task is to setup their Airtable Base.
+A new chapter is then fully setup, at least in terms of our Google Workspace.
+The main remaining task is to setup their Airtable base.

 ```sh
 for division in schueler:Schüler studenten:Studenten info:Kommunikation